mydaytrip/partner-api/source/includes/trip-api.md

 }
 ```

-> Example response with meeting and drop off positions:
+> Example response with meeting and dropoff positions:

 ```json
 {